Passports and Visas

 from almost every country in the world.
 You can apply for a passport

-at the UNCW Passport Acceptance Agency located in the Fisher University Union, Room 1043 (across from the Post Office), or at the downtown
+at the UNCW Passport Acceptance Agency located in the Fisher University Union, (beside the Post Office), or at the downtown

 Post Office on Front Street.
 For instructions on obtaining or renewing a